 - severely allergic to peanuts/peanut products or has other severe allergies

-- severely allergic to cats
+- severely allergic to cats and dogs

-A child with a medical condition can’t travel as an unaccompanied minor without prior medical approval.
+A child with any other medical condition can’t travel as an unaccompanied minor without prior medical approval.
 We reserve the right to refuse carriage of an unaccompanied minor if medical clearance can’t be obtained.
 For more information on obtaining medical approval for your child, please contact the Air Canada Medical Assistance desk.